 Check the exclusions.
 Not only is it important to know what your policy covers, but also what it doesn’t cover.
 Read the list of general exclusions and talk with your insurer to find out if you need to purchase additional coverage.

-Compare insurers.
-Get quotes from your top insurers, and then compare based on price and the provider’s reputation.
+Compare multiple quotes.
+Get quotes from your top insurers, and then compare based on price and the company reputation.
 Sites like Trustpilot and the Better Business Bureau can give you a good idea of how past customers have felt about the claims process.

 The most comprehensive type of home insurance is an HO-3 policy, which covers everything except the exclusions specifically stated in the policy, such as flood damage or wear and tear.
 In comparison, HO-1 or HO-2 policies cover only specific events listed in the policy.